Transitioning your new puppy to fresh food

-I recommend keeping your puppy on their original food for at least 2 weeks, then you can start to expand their diet once you know that everything is okay and regular.
+I recommend keeping your puppy on their original food for 1-2 weeks depending on how their poos are as moving to a new home can be stressful, you can then you can start to expand their diet once you know that everything is okay and regular.

 I wouldn’t suggest changing foods if your puppy isn’t eating or toileting properly.
 These are all signs of stress.

-When you do get to the stage that you want to start adding new foods, do it slowly and simply.
+When you do get to the stage where you want to start adding new foods, do it slowly and simply.
 Add one thing at a time over a few days then add something else.
 That can be protein at a time or commercial products.
-If you experience some runny poos consider checking out our digestive issues file in the files section in our Facebook group.

 From my personal experience with my puppy Vixen, the only addition she received immediately was Antinol.

 The Pet Girl